Routing and navigation with Angular 16

 A component will correspond to a web page.

-These are five classic web pages found on any website.
+These are six classic web pages found on any website.

-A diagram to summarize what we are going to do.
+So two diagrams to summarize what we are going to do with version 17

 We will use angular CLI for this.